-Complete Indicator Profile of Water and Wastewater Services (HA2020 Leading Health Indicator: 19)
+Complete Health Indicator Report of Water and Wastewater Services (HA2020 Leading Health Indicator: 19)

 DefinitionRural community housing units with water and sewer services.
 "Rural Community" is defined as an Alaska community with between 25 and 2,000 people that is not part of a metropolitan area and that is not connected to a highway system.
 "Housing Unit" is defined as a resident's primary home, used for most of the year.
 Seasonal homes, vacation homes, lodges, public structures and commercial buildings are not included in this definition.
 "Water and Sewer Service" is defined as the provision of running water and sewer service inside the home via community piped or covered haul system, individual well and septic systems, or some combination thereof.